 - Make an extra mortgage payment.
 If you make 13 mortgage payments each year instead of 12, you can deduct an extra month’s interest every year.
 Doing this regularly will save you a lot of interest over the life of the mortgage and help you pay off your home faster.

 - Donate to charity.
-Individuals can gift up to $14,000 to any other individual, which means you and your spouse could give a combined total of $28,000 each calendar year.
+For 2019, individuals can gift up to $15,000 to any other individual, which means you and your spouse could give a combined total of $30,000 each calendar year.
 Other cash and goods donations to charitable organizations can be made up to December 31.
 Remember to get receipts for your tax records.

 Review and rebalance investment accounts